jcmunav63/hello-rails-back-end-2/README.md

   </ul>

 ### Key Features <a name="key-features"></a>
-- **Set up a Ruby on Rails project together with React.js as the front-end.**
+- **Set up a Ruby on Rails API project for connecting to a separate React.js & Redux app as the front-end.**
 - **Set up linters using Stylelint and Rubocop**
 - **Connect the Rails project to a PostgreSQL database.**
 - **Implement an API endpoint to display a random 'Hello World' message in JSON format.**